 But Mexico is so much more than that!

-One destination that has become particularly popular is Mexico City.
+One destination that was overlooked in the past, but has become particularly popular is Mexico City.

 The Mexican capital has emerged as one of the hottest destinations in Latin America with an incredible food scene, world-class museums and historic landmarks.
 Visiting Mexico City is one of my top tips for Mexico travel, if you want to learn the history of the country and better understand its culture.